dustinbowers/sound-synthesis/README.md

-Just a proof of concept demo of Egui & TinyAudio paired with some wave generators
+Just a very basic proof of concept demo of Egui & TinyAudio paired with some wave generators